General Motors Breeds Smart Crash Test Dummies

 Reducing costs for expendable equipment

-A key benefit of using the Enable-IT Ethernet Extension technology for high speed, real-time data capture is the replacement of bulky expendable mechanical sensors that are expensive to replace with that of miniature network smart micro digital sensors that are far superior to crash survivability, cheaper to replace and more numerous for data capture.
-The weight savings of being able to remove the old equipment and more accurately placing real-world loads into crash test vehicles has increased the quality of data captured and lowered the green footprint of the recyclable waste – post crash test.
+A key benefit of using the Enable-IT Ethernet Extension technology for high speed, real-time data capture is the replacement of bulky, expendable mechanical sensors.
+These sensors are expensive to replace in comparison to that of miniature network smart micro digital sensors that are far superior to crash survivability, cheaper to replace and more numerous for data capture.
+The magnitude of savings from being able to remove the old equipment and more accurately place real-world loads into crash test vehicles has increased the quality of data captured and lowered the green footprint of the recyclable waste – post crash test.

 Creating New Value with a High-Performance Extended LAN Solution

 Someday, on-screen computer “dummies” may be replaced by virtual humans, with hearts, lungs and all the other vital organs.
-But it’s not likely that those electronic scenarios will replace the real thing in the near future.
-Crash dummies will continue to provide GM researchers and others with remarkable insight and intelligence about occupant crash protection for many years to come and Enable-IT Ethernet Extenders will be there to provide the real-time data to the designers and engineers have come to rely on to ultimately keep us safe.
+However, it’s not likely that those electronic scenarios will replace the real thing in the near future.
+Crash dummies will continue to provide GM researchers and others with remarkable insight and intelligence about occupant crash protection for several years to come.
+Enable-IT Ethernet Extenders will be there to provide the real-time data to the designers and engineers who have relied on these products to ultimately keep us safe.